Boeing Family of Aircraft

 The airlines that primarily use the Boeing 757 include Delta Air Lines, and United Airlines, although more and more airlines are phasing out this aircraft.

 The largest operators of 757 include Delta Air Lines, FedEx Express and United Airlines.
-Delta Airlines is the largest one with a 757 fleet of 127 aircrafts, as of 2018.
+Delta Airlines is the largest one with a 757 fleet of 127 aircraft, as of 2018.

 In August 2020, a total of 642 Boeing 757 aircraft of all variants became available in commercial services with operators including FedEx Express (107), UPS Airlines (75), Delta Air Lines (127), Icelandair (27), United Airlines (72), and others with fewer aircraft of the type.

 The Boeing 767 is a mid-sized, wide-bodied twin-engine jet airliner featuring a two-crew glass cockpit.
 It has a capacity of up to 375 passengers and a range of 3,850 up to 6,385 nautical miles depending on the variant.

 Although it is smaller than the Boeing 747, it is still wide enough such that it can feature a twin-aisle cabin as well as provide twin-aisle seating.
 It shares design features with the Boeing 757, which allows pilots to have the same type rating in order to operate both aircraft.

 The airlines that primarily use the Boeing 767 include Delta Air Lines, American Airlines, All Nippon Airways, LATAM, and United Airlines.